l-aldarondo/Mission-to-Mars/README.md

 <br/>

-- We modified the Mars Hemisphere images to be displayed in a thumbnail format (Figure f and b).
+- We modified the Mars Hemisphere images to be displayed in a thumbnail format (Figure f and g).

     ![bootstrap_component 2](./images/Bootstrap%203%20Component%202.png)